KelvinoKing/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12-newest_files --> Displays the 10 newest files in the current dir

 13-unique --> Takes a list of words as input and prints only words that appear exactly once

+14-findthatword --> Displays lines containing the pattern "root" from the file /etc/passwd